konsumer/arc-example/README.md

 post /graphql
 ```

-Have a look in [http](src/http) for how I did this.
+Have a look in [http dir](src/http) for how I did this.
 You can modify your [.arc](.arc) and run `npx @architect/architect init` to generate nice stub files for everything that's defined.

-You could skip right to this step and just define [all your api functions](src/api.js) directly in your GraphQL resolvers, but I am keeping it seperate here, so it's easier to follow, and can be dropped into a non-graphql project.
+You could skip right to this step and just define [all your api functions](src/api.js) directly in your GraphQL resolvers, but I am keeping it separate here, so it's easier to follow, and can be dropped into a non-graphql project.

+### test it out

+* Run `npm i` to install your tools & dependencies
+* Run `npm start` to run a local development-server
+* Open [GraphQL Playground](http://localhost:3333/graphql) to explore your data

 ## finishing up